 What to do if you’re hit by an uninsured driver

-If you’re involved in an accident and the third party is uninsured you should:
+If you’re involved in an accident with an uninsured driver, you should:

 Can I get compensation if I’m hit by an uninsured driver?

 There’s nothing worse than finding out you’ve been involved in an accident with an uninsured driver, but the good news is that MID can help you make a claim and try to recoup any repair costs.
 To do this, read the advice set out in MID’s claims process section and follow the instructions.